tflynn/app_config/README.md

 * database-[environment].properties
 * log4j-[environment].properties

+Where 'environment' is one of 'development','production' or 'test'.
 The contents of the files follow Java Property file syntax.

-The properties clearly have to match those that configure the component that's being configured.
+Override whatever settings need to be changed in the appropriate file.

+    e.g. Change development database connection settings for your machine in 'database-development.properties'

 ### Tell AppConfig where the directory is